WalidHoussaf/Car_Rental_Website/frontend/README.md

+# Car Rental Website

+© 2025 Walid Houssaf.
+All rights reserved.

+This car rental website project was developed by Walid Houssaf.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.